virtualeconomy/v-shader-hackathon/README.md

 # Usage

+Please note that, in accordance with the limits imposed by the V Hackathon, your shader build file cannot exceed 16kb.
+The tutorials included in this repository may offer insights into more complex shader functionalities, e.g., mouse interactions – they are not mandatory to join the Hackathon and can be integrated only as long as the size of the file does not exceed 16kb.

 All for viewing example just host /dist folder for example by Penguin (could be installed by `cargo install penguin-app`)

 ```bash